Tur\'an Problems for Mixed Graphs: Introduction

 \begin{definition} A mixed graph is \emph{uncollapsible} if some two head vertices are adjacent or some two tail vertices are adjacent.
 Otherwise, it is \emph{collapsible}. \end{definition} Roughly speaking, collapsible mixed graphs will contain a large blowup of at least one directed edge (see \Cref{sec.ess_analogue} for details).

 \begin{theorem} Let $F$ be a mixed graph.
-Then \begin{enumerate}[label=(\roman*)] \item $\theta(F) = 1$ if and only if $F$ is uncollapsible. \item $\theta(F)=\infty$ if and only if $F$ admits a proper 2-coloring of the vertices such that all head vertices are the same color.
+Then, if $\upchi(F)$ is the chromatic number of the underlying undirected graph of $F$, we have the following: \begin{enumerate}[label=(\roman*)] \item $\theta(F) = 1$ if and only if $F$ is uncollapsible. \item $\theta(F)=\infty$ if and only if $F$ admits a proper 2-coloring of the vertices such that all head vertices are the same color.
 Otherwise $\theta(F)\leq 2$. \item If $F$ has at most one directed edge, then

 \item Otherwise, we have that

 \end{enumerate} \end{theorem}

 \begin{remark} At first glance, it may be unclear if the above result is tight in general.
 In fact, both ends of the above inequality can be attained by infinitely many mixed graphs $F$; the general upper bound is achieved by mixed graphs with a single directed edge (as noted in case (iii)) and a tight instance of the lower bound is given in~\Cref{mixedgraph-general-lowerbound}. \end{remark}